jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 shake loose.
 And it seems to be impossible to overtighten this knot to the point where it becomes hard to adjust the tension of the rope.

-If anybody asks the best way to make an apple pie, I say make it with peaches.
+When people ask me the best way to make an apple pie, I say make it with peaches.
+Okay, nobody asks me that.
-And if anybody asks the best way to tie a taut-line, I'll tell him to tie a Cawley hitch instead.
+But when they ask the best way to tie a taut-line, a more likely scenario, I'll tell them to tie a Cawley hitch instead.